griffin-php/griffin/README.md

 Based on provisioning tools like Puppet and Terraform, Griffin can plan execution and run it using graph theory, where each migration works like a vertice and dependencies define directed paths.
-Griffin searches for circular dependencies on planning and can automatically rollback changes if some migration found errors during its execution.
+Griffin searches for circular dependencies on planning and can automatically rollback changes if errors were found.

 Griffin is a generic migration framework and it is not database focused.
 You are free to use Griffin to provisioning what needed, like directory structures,